beasty79/attractor_api/README.md

 ---

 ## ✨ Features
 - Animate the Simon fractal with customizable parameters
-- Efficient video rendering using OpenCV
-- Vectorized math functions powered by NumPy and Numba
-- Extensible and modular API design
-- Multiprocessing support for faster generation
+- NumPy, Numba and Multiprocessing for performance

 ---

 ## 📦 Installation
 Clone the repo and install in editable mode for development:

 ```bash